Icinga/icinga2/doc/12-distributed-monitoring-ha.md

 Building distributed environments with high availability included is fairly easy with Icinga 2.
 The cluster feature is built-in and allows you to build many scenarios based on your requirements:

 * [High Availability](12-distributed-monitoring-ha.md#cluster-scenarios-high-availability).
-All instances in the `Zone` elect one active master and run as Active/Active cluster.
+All instances in the `Zone` run as Active/Active cluster.
 * [Distributed Zones](12-distributed-monitoring-ha.md#cluster-scenarios-distributed-zones).
 A master zone and one or more satellites in their zones.
 * [Load Distribution](12-distributed-monitoring-ha.md#cluster-scenarios-load-distribution).
 A configuration master and multiple checker satellites.